 Despite my incessant urge to purge, I’m a big fan of A & E’s “Hoarders,” a “fascinating look inside the lives of two different people whose inability to part with their belongings is so out of control that they are on the verge of a personal crisis.”

 Fascinating it is.
 Viewers are voyeurs into the lives of people who are dealing with some real psychological pain.
 More often than not, the downward spiral to a house full of trash is triggered by some traumatic event from which they’ve never recovered.
 After reaching out for help, (usually at the insistence of family, friends or Adult Protective Services), a team of professionals is brought in to clean and organize the home, and aftercare therapy is provided once they leave.

-Watching an episode elicits a range of emotions from disgust to a feeling of superiority (that will never happen to me), and then finally compassion and sympathy for my fellow man or woman.
+Watching an episode elicits a range of emotions from disgust to a feeling of superiority, and then finally compassion and sympathy for fellow humans.

 Get the Urge to Purge

 I believe that if you haven’t used something in a year, you don’t need it.
 Containers, shelves and bins are your friends.
 Mail should be divided into piles to keep, recycle or file, and should occur immediately upon receipt.
 Go through your closets before each upcoming season and make a pile of stuff to take to Goodwill.
 And so on, and so forth.